 How Can I Help my Child's Sleep Problems?

-If your child is sleep walking, wetting the bed, or experiencing other sleep disturbances such as night terrors, talk with his doctor.
-Sometimes, emotional stress is the culprit.
-In most cases of emotional stress, the problem can be easily resolved with a few behavioral interventions.
+If your child is sleepwalking, wetting the bed, or experiencing other sleep disturbances such as night terrors, talk with their doctor.
+Sometimes, sometimes sleep hygiene is the culprit including lack of a regular bedtime, exposure to screens, etc. In most cases, the problem can be easily resolved with a few behavioral interventions.

-In addition, watch your child as he sleeps to determine a pattern in his sleeping and possible snoring or sleep apnea.
-If your child suffers from allergies or asthma, make sure he is taking medication properly.
+In addition, watch your child as they sleep to determine a pattern in their sleeping and possible snoring or sleep apnea.
+If your child suffers from allergies or asthma, make sure they are taking medication properly.
 Again, your child's doctor is the best source for treatments for sleep problems.